Dire-Pants/CODEX-DOOMEDFOOLS/content/index.md

 - [Non-Player Characters](/Non-Player-Characters/)
 - [Player Characters](/Player-Characters/) <font color="#f79646">**GATHERING INFO** </font>
 ---
-Any knowledge that can be referenced further will enrich future sessions.
-Below are some works in progress:

-*(See a typo?
-Let us know!)*
+I hope this centralized knowledge will enrich future sessions. *(See a typo?
+Let me know!)*

 > [!TIP] Navigation Tips:
 > - A light and dark theme are available on the top-right of the site 🔆🌙
 > - The button top-right of the **Graph View** is a global view of all related topics 🕸️
 > - Webbed nodes of information can be click and dragged in this space 👀✨
 > - It is also tap-hold & pinch-zoom friendly 🤏
 <sub>Site maintained by Edison R. </sub>